 Managing risk is fundamental to the business activities, in order to protect and deliver to policyholders.
-We have a system in place to identify, manage, monitor and report risks, supported by risk tools and processes such as contingency planning, escalation of events, assessing scenarios and reverse stress tests.
+We have a system in place to identify, manage, monitor and report risks.
+This system is supported by risk tools and processes such as contingency planning, escalation of events, assessing scenarios and reverse stress tests.